AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/asuswrt-merlin.md

     ssh admin@192.168.1.1
     ```

-    Replace `192.168.1.1` with your router’s IP address and `admin` with your management username.
+    Replace `192.168.1.1` with your router’s IP address and `admin` with your admin username.

 1. If this is your first time connecting to the router via SSH, you’ll see a message like this: